redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 <img src="https://user-images.githubusercontent.com/300/80259553-c46e2780-863a-11ea-9441-54a9112b9ce5.png" />

-We get that error message at the top saying something went wrong in plain english _and_ the actual field is highlighted for us, just like the inline validation!
+We get that error message at the top saying something went wrong in plain English _and_ the actual field is highlighted for us, just like the inline validation!
 The message at the top may be overkill for such a short form, but it can be key if a form is multiple screens long; the user gets a summary of what went wrong all in one place and they don't have to resort to hunting through a long form looking for red boxes.
 You don't have to use that message box at the top, though; just remove `<FormError>` and the field will still be highlighted as expected.

+> **`<FormError>` styling options**
+>
 > `<FormError>` has several styling options which are attached to different parts of the message:
 >
 > - `wrapperStyle` / `wrapperClassName`: the container for the entire message
 > - `titleStyle` / `titleClassName`: the "Can't create new contact" title
 > - `listStyle` / `listClassName`: the `<ul>` that contains the list of errors
 > - `listItemStyle` / `listItemClassName`: each individual `<li>` around each error

 ### One more thing...